bdodge/linux/Documentation/media/uapi/v4l/vidioc-reqbufs.rst

 code.

-Applications can call :ref:`VIDIOC_REQBUFS` again to change the number of buffers, however this cannot succeed when any buffers are still mapped.
+Applications can call :ref:`VIDIOC_REQBUFS` again to change the number of buffers.
+This may be called with buffers still mapped or having been exported via :ref:`VIDIOC_EXPBUF`, however those mappings will point at old buffers and not the reallocated ones.
+It is the responsibility of the application to unmap all buffers when finished with.
-A ``count`` value of zero frees all buffers, after aborting or finishing any DMA in progress, an implicit :ref:`VIDIOC_STREAMOFF <VIDIOC_STREAMON>`.
+A ``count`` value of zero releases the driver's references to all buffers, after aborting or finishing any DMA in progress, an implicit :ref:`VIDIOC_STREAMOFF <VIDIOC_STREAMON>`.